ohbm/osr2020/register.md

 **Registration here (via Eventbrite) is not necessary if you have already registered for the main OHBM meeting.**

 You will be sent details on how to join the live broadcasts before the meeting commences on 23rd June.

+Please also use this form to apply for our [Participant mini-grants](https://ohbm.github.io/osr2020/access/#minigrants)

 <div id="eventbrite-widget-container-108179533898"></div>